JetBrains/kotlinconf-app/README.md

 native frameworks, and otherwise indistinguishable from Objective C or Swift application.
 While there are still rough edges and no multiplatform support ready for this kind of application, it's already showing the huge potential in enabling development of native applications for all platforms.

+## How to build and run

+### Building the code

+ * Make sure you have the Android SDK installed
+ * Open the project in IntelliJ IDEA (2017.3 EAP recommended)
+ * Create a file `local.properties` in the root directory of the project, pointing to your Android SDK installation.
+On Mac OS, the contents should be `sdk.dir=/Users/<your username>/Library/Android/sdk`.
+On other OSes, please adjust accordingly.
+ * Run `./gradlew build`

+### Running the backend

+ * Run `./gradlew backend:run` from the command line or from Gradle toolwindow
+ * The backend will start serving on localhost:8080, with data stored in a local H2 database

+### Running the Android app

+ * Create a run configuration of type "Android App"
+ * Select module "app" in the run configuration settings
+ * Run the configuration
+ * Select the emulator or connected device, as normal

+### Running the Web client

+ * Make sure the backend is running on localhost:8080
+ * Run `npm run serve` in the 'web' directory to run webpack development server